SShaDe: scalable shape deformation via local representations: DeFAUST dataset

 As a result, we obtain a dataset containing 10 different human shapes and 4 sets of deformation handles for each shape.
 The deformation handles are provided as 3D positions instead of vertex indices, so that they can be used with remeshed and subdivided shapes.
 Additionally, since we want our dataset to be used also for the evaluation of deformation algorithms on high-resolution meshes, we produce an high-resolution version of the 10 rest pose shapes using the LS3 Loop algorithm~\cite{boye:2010:ls3l} to obtain synthetic shapes with an high vertex count.
-As noted by Yang \etal~\cite{yang:2021:nfgp}, algorithms for as-rigid-as-possible does not perform well on grid-like triangulations like Marching Cubes meshes or shapes obtained by means of regular subdivisions.
+As noted by Yang \etal~\cite{yang:2021:nfgp}, most deformation algorithms (especially those designed for as-rigid-as-possible deformation tasks) do not perform well on grid-like triangulations like Marching Cubes meshes or shapes obtained by means of regular subdivisions.
 For this reason, we apply a step of isotropic remeshing as in \cite{hoppe:1993:meshopt} to the subdivided surfaces, obtaining meshes with a vertex count in the range [150k, 200k].